Karlsruhe Institute of Technology

 Description: Karlsruhe Institute of Technology (KIT) is a public corporation pursuing the tasks of a Baden-Wuerttemberg state university and of a national research center of the Helmholtz Association.
 The KIT mission combines the three core tasks of research, higher education, and innovation.
 With about 9,400 employees and 24,500 students, KIT is one of the big institutions of research and higher education in natural sciences and engineering in Europe.

 In October 2014, KIT launched the Energy Lab 2.0 to investigate the interactions of different components of future energy systems.
 The overall objective is to accelerate the German “Energiewende” (energy transition) and in particular the integration of RES in electricity production.
 The smart platform is a network of facilities that joins electric, thermal and chemical energy flows as well as new information and communication technologies.
 In a real-time simulation environment, the Energy Lab 2.0 is testing new approaches to reliable energy storage and extending and stabilising power grid and power production.
-Research facilities include the already existing solar power storage park and the bioliq® pilot facility, as well as planned electrical, electrochemical, and chemical storage systems and a fuel-flexible gas turbine with current generator (expected to be commissioned at the end of 2017).
+Research facilities include the already existing solar power storage park and the bioliq® pilot facility, as well as planned electrical, electrochemical, and chemical storage systems and a fuel-flexible gas turbine with current generator.

 Main Research Fields: